-3 - Statewide tobacco license/permit list 6 - Other
+3 - Statewide tobacco license/permit list

-Name of Frame Source Type of Source Description Updating Method and Cycle Lottery 6 Outlets that have applied to sell lottery tickets for the South Carolina Education Lottery Annually State Alcohol License Database 5 South Carolina Department of Revenue provides a database of all off-premise alcohol license outlets.
-Annually Internet business listings 1 Internet searches of various websites containing business listings Annually County identified 6 County survey coordinators identify individual outlets for inclusion in the list when they find them.
-Annually FDA tobacco outlet list 6 The list of tobacco outlets in South Carolina used for FDA compliance checks (listed on FDA public website) Annually
+Name of Frame Source Type of Source Description Updating Method and Cycle Lottery 6 Outlets that have applied to sell lottery tickets for the South Carolina Education Lottery Annually State alcohol license 5 The S.C.
+Department of Revenue provides a database of all outlets licensed for off-premise alcohol sales.
+Annually Internet business 1 Internet searches of various websites containing business listings Annually County identified 6 County survey coordinators identify individual outlets for inclusion in the list when they find them.
+Annually FDA tobacco outlet list 6 The list of tobacco outlets in South Carolina used for FDA compliance checks (listed on the FDA public website) Annually

-3. If an ar rea frame is used, describe how area sampling units are defined and formed. a.
-Is any area left out in the formation of the area frame? ☐ Yes ☐ No If Yes , what percentage of the state's population is not covered by the area frame? %
+3. If an area frame is used, describe how area sampling units are defined and formed. a.
+Is any area left out in the formation of the area frame? ☐ Yes ☐ No If Yes, what percentage of the state's population is not covered by the area frame? %